alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 - Who has been affected by what you have done?
 In what way?
 - What do you think you need to do to make things right?
 - Knowing what you know, what would you have done differently?
-- What do you think you need to do to make things right?

 **12.1.2** When the incident in question inflicted harm on another person, additional questions will be asked on behalf of the person(s) harmed: